Adult Education

 Over 3,300 people study at the Ostfalia University of Applied Sciences, Wolfsburg Campus.

-The Ostfalia Campus is centrally located in Wolfsburg and offers a wide range of courses in line with the Ostfalia University motto "It's the mix that counts".
+The range of courses offered at the Ostfalia Campus in central Wolfsburg is broadly diversified according to the Ostfalia University motto "It's the mix that counts".

 The degrees are recognized nationally and internationally.
 They offer graduates a wide range of opportunities to position themselves on the global job market.